 Your doctor will normally ask a series of questions that may help to narrow down the list of likely causes of allergy such as foods or medicines consumed that day, or exposure to stinging insects.
 This approach will also help to exclude conditions that can sometimes be confused with food allergy.

 Skin or blood allergy tests help confirm or exclude potential triggers.
 While the results of allergy testing are a useful guide in determining whether the person is allergic, they are not a reliable guide to whether the reaction will be mild or severe.
-Information on allergy tests is available on the ASCIA website: www.allergy.org.au/patients/allergy-testing/allergy-testing
+Information on allergy testing is available on the ASCIA website: www.allergy.org.au/patients/allergy-testing/allergy-testing

 Unorthodox so-called allergy tests are unproven